norswap/norswap.github.io/_factory/posts/2021-05-27-0-blockchain-how.md

 > nonce would we have to try to find a valid hash, on average?
 >
 > You can use [this formula][mathstack] to answer the question, and the answer
-> hapapens to be approximately 4.
+> happens to be approximately 4.
 >
 > (Thanks Andrew Gord Stewart for catching a mistake in this section!)